ligato/docs/docs/user-guide/concepts.md

 file-mode: 0654
 ```

-Every plugin supporting a configuration file defines its content as a separate structure.
+Every plugin supporting a conf file defines its content as a separate structure.
 For example, here is the definition of the BoltDB config-file:
 ```go
 type Config struct {
 	DbPath      string        `json:"db-path"`